Bosch-0/Project-Muggle/README.md

 ## 🖥️ GUI Designs

-### QML Version
+### QML GUI
-This is a major project that will involve a big face lift of the GUI.
-Switching to Qt QML from Qt widgets (details above) is still being discussed so work on this is on hold until that discussion unfolds. ([WIP PR](https://github.com/bitcoin/bitcoin/pull/16883)).
-It's likely I will have the design system established by the QML integration (if it happens) which I can apply to the QML designs.
-Below are some rough ideas that I will be exploring for this design:
+Project Muggle will be working on a complete new QML based design for the GUI.
+QML offers much more design flexibility than the currently used Qt widgets framework.
+Switching the Qt framework to QML from widgets is still a [WIP](https://github.com/bitcoin/bitcoin/pull/16883), though designs will be worked on while this transition occurs.

-- Aiming to design a very minimilist, monochrome, to the point application.
-I think this aligns well with the neutral and conservative nature of the Bitcoin Core community.
+Project Muggle will be applying a minimilist monochrome styling for this design which aligns with the neutral and conservative nature of the Bitcoin Core project.

+**More details coming soon.**

 ### Onboarding wizard